GFNiko/ChronoTrain/README.md

 but do not calculate the difference.
 - No date frame implemented by now.
 Therefore, you cannot choose a specific time frame for the PDF output.
 Users get always all their corresponding reports.
-- Password saved in clear text, as the software is not ready for shipment yet, no need for any security right now.
-Planned for the next development iteration .

 ## Background
 ### Customer: